© Copyright 2000 Wealth International, Ltd.

 Controlled Foreign Corporations:

-A “Controlled Foreign Corporation” (CFC) is any foreign corporation of which more than 50% of its value or voting stock is owned by U.S. Shareholders on any day during the taxable year of such foreign corporation, and in which:
+A “Controlled Foreign Corporation” (CFC) is any foreign corporation of which more than 50% of its value or voting stock is owned by U.S. shareholders on any day during the taxable year of the foreign corporation, and in which:

 or